retailinsight/careers-dataeng-recruitment-tests/python/ri-data-eng-tech-test.md

 * Each order will produce two events namely (`CheckoutStarted`, `CheckoutComplete`) or (`CheckoutStarted`, `CheckoutAbandoned`).
 * Approximately 90% of checkouts will have `CheckoutStarted` and `CheckoutComplete` events and 10% of checkouts will have  `CheckoutStarted` and `CheckoutAbandoned` events.
-* The batch of events within a given interval should be stored in a line-delimited JSON file named `orders-<timestamp>.json` eg. orders-2020-04-01-15-05-14-879763.json
+* The batch of events within a given interval should be stored in a line-delimited JSON file named `orders-<timestamp>.jsonl` eg. `orders-2020-04-01-15-05-14-879763.jsonl`
 * The app must take 4 arguments
-    * number-of-checkouts - Number of checkouts to generate (nb. each checkout produces two events).
+    * number-of-checkouts - Number of checkouts to generate (note. each checkout produces two events).
     * batch-size - Number of events per file.
     * interval - Interval in seconds between each checkout being created.
     * output-directory - Output directory for all created files.